BEHOLD THE LAMB!

 The Altar of blood sacrifice is the place where God meets man.
 The bronze Altar of Burnt Offering was located at the door of the Tent of Meeting.

-Speak unto the children of Israel, and say unto them, If any man of you bring an offering unto the Lord, ye shall bring your offering of the cattle, even of the herd, and of the flock.
-If his offering be a burnt sacrifice of the herd, let him offer a male without blemish: he shall offer it of his own voluntary will at the door of the tabernacle of the congregation before the Lord.
+‘If his offering is a burnt sacrifice of the herd, let him offer a male without blemish; he shall offer it of his own free will at the door of the tabernacle of meeting before the LORD.
 (Leviticus 1:2, 3)

 The Lampstand, with its six side-branches, portrays Christ, who is the Hope of Israel.
 The oil of the Lampstand signifies the Holy Spirit who gives light to mankind through Christ.